An indoor dog potty is a great choice for puppies or dogs who don't have access to a safe outdoor potty spot.

 If you want a more rigid frame around the disposable container you can buy a protective Pine 'sleeve' to slip the potty into.

-Piddle Place is my #1 choice of indoor dog potties which use artificial 'grass'.
+Piddle Place is my #1 choice of indoor dog potties which use synthetic turf.

 It's innovative design helps to keep the grass (and your dogs' feet) dry, reduces odors, and makes cleaning a breeze.